 Embroidery Information

+See our Belt Ordering Process page for more info.
 After your embroidery order is processed, production begins within 24-48 hours.
 An embroidery design proof will be sent for your review within approximately two weeks for Standard Production orders, and sooner for Expedited and Rush Production orders.
 Embroidery will not begin until a design is approved.

 Proofs are sent via email as a PDF file, so a valid email address is required.
 Changes to the embroidery design can be requested upon your review of the design, and the embroidery process will begin after your approval is received.
 After embroidery is completed, your order will be shipped and an email with tracking information will be sent to you.
-See our Returns page for further information on embroidered products.

 Thru-Belt: This is our standard embroidery method which involves using a similar color thread for both the front surface and the back (bobbin) surface.
 This gives the back surface of the belt a consistent color, and the text or logo is in a mirror image orientation.
 The embroidery on the front of the belt is sharp and unobstructed, as it is applied on top of the construction stitches of the belt.
 Logos and multi-color embroidery have a more imprecise look on the back.
 There is no guarantee for the look of the back surface of the embroidery, since the back surface is where the top thread and the bobbin thread meet and tie off.
 If three or more colors are used in a design, a single bobbin color may be used rather than matching bobbin color.

-Thru-Belt Martial Arts Embroidery
+Thru-Belt Martial Arts Belt Embroidery

 Front-Only: This embroidery method involves a special belt construction in which the embroidery does not show on the back surface.
 The construction threads of the belt will ride over the top of the embroidery on the front, giving it a unique appearance.
 Compared to other Front-Only embroidery techniques, this technique retains the structural integrity of the belt.
 Rank stripes and horizontal text will always be sewn as Thru-Belt and not Front-Back or Front-Only.
 Front-Only embroidery is only available for select belts, where offered.

-Front-Only Martial Arts Embroidery
+Front-Only Martial Arts Belt Embroidery

 Front-Back: This embroidery method involves a special belt construction that allows for embroidery to be placed on the front and back surfaces of the belt.
 The back surface embroidery may be the same as the front or it may be something completely different if you like.
 The back surface embroidery is included in the Front-Back cost as long as it is of equal or lesser value.
 The construction threads of the belt will ride over the top of the embroidery on both surfaces, creating a unique appearance.
 Compared to other Front-Only embroidery techniques, this technique retains the structural integrity of the belt.
 Use the Special Instructions box to add the back surface embroidery details.
 Rank stripes and horizontal text will always be sewn as Thru-Belt and not Front-Back or Front-Only.
 Front-Back embroidery is only available for select belts, where offered.

-Front-Back Martial Arts Embroidery
+Front-Back Martial Arts Belt Embroidery

 Logo embroidery, that has multiple thread colors, will be embroidered with a white (or single color) bobbin rather than matching each thread color from the front surface embroidery.
 The back surface of Thru-Belt embroidery, in this case, will be somewhat random in coloration but will primarily be white (or single color).
 If a logo has only one color, or in some cases two colors, the bobbin thread color may be matched to the front surface embroidery colors.

-Thru Belt Martial Arts Logo Embroidery
+Thru Belt Martial Arts Belt Logo Embroidery

-Martial Arts Embroidery Fonts
+Martial Arts Belt Embroidery Fonts

 The font direction (or orientation) is based on preference as well as on how the belt will be tied and worn.
 Our diagram shows the belt tied with the label on the right leg, where the seam edge would end up on the top of the waist and on the inside of the belt ends.
 This assumes the belt ends are being pulled straight down from the knot rather than flipped over.
 We allow about 1.5 inches of space between the end of the belt and the embroidery, and we keep the embroidery within 11 inches of the belt end to avoid the knot.
 For Horizontal direction, a simple font, like Arial, and ALL CAPS tends to look best.
 For Horizontal top-to-bottom and Horizontal bottom-to-top, you can select the same direction for each belt end or you may choose to consider that the belt ends will wing upward and try to maintain a right-side-up orientation.
 Vertical orientation is a good option for Asian fonts or English ALL CAPS.
 Script fonts don't work as well in Vertical orientation.

-Karate Martial Arts Embroidery Fonts Direction Diagram
+Karate Martial Arts Belt Embroidery Fonts Direction Diagram

 With so many choices, it may be difficult to decide on your martial arts embroidery.
 Browse our social media pages or the Gallery for examples and get the creativity flowing.
 You will also find videos in the Gallery explaining some of our unique products and some video reviews from our customers.
 Also, each embroidered product page has additional thumbnail images with embroidery examples specific to that product.
 A Special Instructions text box is available for making unique requests for embroidery.